multimedia artwork looks at the Cronulla race riots in Sydney in December 2005: an event

 misleading allegory of the Muslim world: irrational, exotic, and ridden with

-installation is comprised of hand written musical scores and opera costumes sketches
+installation is comprised of 17th century musical scores and opera costumes sketches from the opera Armida, intervened with

-textual quotes from radio and television news shows broadcast around the
+textual quotes from news radio broadcasts around the

 Cronulla riots.
 Also, I prepared a radio show, with different versions of Armida from 1707 to 1904,